zulip/zulip/docs/production/settings.md

-`AUTHENTICATION_BACKENDS`: Zulip supports a wide range of popular options for authenticating users to your server, including Google Auth, GitHub Auth, LDAP, REMOTE_USER, and more.
-Note, however, that the default (email) backend must be used when creating a new organization.
+`AUTHENTICATION_BACKENDS`: Zulip supports a wide range of popular options for authenticating users to your server, including Google Auth, GitHub Auth, LDAP, SAML, REMOTE_USER, and more.

 If you want an additional or different authentication backend, you will need to uncomment one or more and then do any additional